 As illustrated here, property investors split their activities in “passive” or “active” strategies (passive investor and/or landlord).
 It depends on people’s circumstances, but also because of low rental yields, constant changes of rules and regulations.
 Housing Politics are targeting investors and affecting landlords more than in one way like the definition of rent deductible expenses, taxation rules and government regulated tenancies services.

-New Zealand’s taxation rules are defined on investor’s “intention” and the object of frequent debates about misunderstandings, investors and speculators.
-If you understand housing politics then you know that politicians use people’s emotions to reach a wider audience of voters, not to solve people’s problems, that has kept housing on the agenda and election campaigns for years.
-And so it is tricky for landlords and investors, too.
+New Zealand’s taxation rules are defined on investor’s “intention” and object of frequent debates on investors versus speculators.
+Politicians use the media and people’s emotions to reach a wider audience of voters, not to solve people’s problems.
+In this way a shortage of housing is on the agenda of election campaigns for years.

 #1—Be informed, prepared and professional

 Dealing with humans you need not only humor, you need knowledge for making informed and professional decisions.
-Risks come from not knowing and leaving the control in other people’s hands like property managers, accountants, or agents.
-You invested huge amounts of money, you are liable and when something goes wrong—it is your problem.
-Don’t give it a chance and be blinded by professionals you trust.
+You invested huge amounts of money and are liable if something goes wrong.

 #2—Keep your paperwork immaculately, stick to your investment plan

 For first-time investors/landlords follow these tips.
 Using a property manager/agent is a business decision, but not to give up control.
 Running investments on auto-pilot backfires at some stage.
 Your investment plan is your compass, understand that cash flow alone won’t get you out of the rat race.

 #3—Believe in concentration of capital, resources and success

 Resources are limited like time and money.
 If you concentrate your investment in fewer but better deals, success comes with lower costs and faster results.
 Leverage time, money and filter given advice.